JiLiBIT/RangePlace/README.md

 Developed by [Ji Li](https://jilibit.github.io/).

-Thank you very much [Zhiwei Li] for reconstructing this projection!
+Thank you very much [Zhiwei Li] for reconstructing this project!

 Beijing Institute of Technology